What this article covers

 - How Unito can help you make HubSpot more effective

-- How to create a HubSpot sync
+- How to create a workflow with HubSpot

 How Unito can help you make HubSpot more effective

 Hubspot is a multi-functional, powerful customer relationship management tool with platforms (Hubs) for various departments and types of teams.
 In many companies, though, different tools are used across departments.
 Let’s say, for example, that your company’s sales team uses Hubspot, but the legal team is exclusively on Trello.
-There are important tasks in Hubspot that are nearly finished, but need clearance from the legal team before they're complete.
+There are important tasks in Hubspot that are nearly finished but need clearance from the legal team before they're complete.
 Since the legal team is not in Hubspot, they are unable to see those tasks.
 Without Unito, both teams would have to spend a substantial amount of time emailing task details to each other every time a task is updated, causing hours of extra work every month.

 Using Unito — which works exclusively in the Hubspot Sales Hub — we're able to sync the sales team’s Hubspot tasks with the legal team's Trello board, which helps save valuable time and increases productivity.

-How to create a HubSpot sync
+How to create a workflow with Hubspot

 Step 1: Verify your boards